 Convert RGB Files to CMYK

-Color shifts are usually not visible in color photographs; however, rich and solid colors (like a background) can be affected by a color conversion.
+When RGB is converted to CMYK, the color can change because fewer colors can be made from CMYK.
+Color shifts are usually not obvious in color photographs; however, briliant and solid colors (like a background) can be affected by the color conversion.

 Large, solid black areas should use Rich Black to prevent the color looking gray.
-Rich Black consists of
+Castle Press formula for Rich Black is

 For regular body text, do not use Rich Black.

 For headlines larger than 48 points consider using Rich Black.

 Digital File Layout Trim & Bleed